Hertfordshire County Council

 Hertfordshire County Council is the upper-tier local authority for the non-metropolitan county of Hertfordshire, in England.
 The council was created in 1889.
 It is responsible for a wide range of public services in the county, including social care, transport, education, and the Hertfordshire Fire and Rescue Service.
 The Liberal Democrats have held a plurality of the seats on the council since May 2025, and currently run the council as a minority administration.
-The council is based at County Hall in Hertford.
+The council meets and has its main offices at Robertson House in Stevenage.

 History

 Elected county councils were created under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the quarter sessions.